 Applications for 2018

 Applications are now closed.
 We will be announcing the names of the successful composers early in 2018.

 Amy Bryce's From First Breath world premiere

-The world premiere of Amy Bryce's From First Breath, commissioned after the 2016 workshop in April, will take place at LSO St Luke's on Friday 24 November.
-The work was written for and will be performed by the LSO Community Choir and conductor David Lawrence.
+The world premiere of Amy Bryce's From First Breath, commissioned after the 2016 workshop in April, took place at LSO St Luke's on Friday 24 November 2017.
+The work was written for and performed by the LSO Community Choir and conductor David Lawrence.

 2017 Workshop – booking open